sxlxc/Hakyllsite/posts/prove_integral_gap.md

 It seems that the integrality gap has a deep connection with hardness of approximation.
 There are two kinds of problems that i find particularly interesting.

-- The LP has a relatively large gap, but some algorithm based on that LP achieves a better approximation than the gap.(see [this FOCS '09 paper](http://www.cis.upenn.edu/~sanjeev/postscript/FOCS09_MaxMin.pdf))
+- The LP has a relatively large gap, but some algorithm based on that LP achieves a better approximation than the gap.(see [this FOCS'09 paper](http://www.cis.upenn.edu/~sanjeev/postscript/FOCS09_MaxMin.pdf))
 - The integrality gap is small (a constant), but approximation algs based on the LP cannot do that good.
-(Zhiyi Huang gave a [talk](https://tcsuestc.com/2025/06/13/optimal-4-approximation-for-the-correlated-pandoras-problem/) recently.
-The correlated Pandora's problem has a natural LP formulation with gap $<4$, while [it is NP-hard](https://tetali.math.gatech.edu/PUBLIS/mssc_final.pdf) to pproximate it within a ratio of $4-\epsilon$.)
+(Zhiyi Huang gave a [talk at UESTC](https://tcsuestc.com/2025/06/13/optimal-4-approximation-for-the-correlated-pandoras-problem/) recently. <https://arxiv.org/abs/2509.17029> The correlated Pandora's problem has a natural LP formulation with gap $<4$, while [it is NP-hard](https://tetali.math.gatech.edu/PUBLIS/mssc_final.pdf) to aproximate it within a ratio of $4-\epsilon$.)